simon-i1-h/thickslice/README.txt

 The thickslice is a toy json parser.

 exception:
-- The string cannot contain a null character.
+- Strings cannot contain null characters.

 build:
   $ bmake